pingcap/docs-dm/en/shard-merge-best-practices.md

     ) ENGINE=InnoDB DEFAULT CHARSET=latin1
     ```

-2. Start the full and incremental data replication task.
+2. Start the full and incremental data migration task.

 3. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and migrated to the downstream database.